 There are believed to be close to 19 different macamides and one known as N-Benzyl-linoleamide was recently reviewed for its impact on inflammatory pain.

 Many of the alkamides like macamides are identified to increase via the drying process.
-This is why in traditional Andean practices the roots are commonly sun-dried before they are cooked or ground into flour.
+In traditional Andean practices, the roots are commonly sun-dried before they are cooked or ground into flour.